 Collaboration: Project 0 is to be completed alone.
 Projects 1 through 6 can be completed alone or in teams of two.
-When completing in a team of two it is important that both team members submit their team's project files into edX to ensure a grade is registered for both team members.
+When completing in a team of two, only one person needs to submit the autograder's token file on Gradescope -- but this person must add the other partner to the assignment on Gradescope to ensure a grade is registered for both team members.

 Homework is to be submitted individually but may be discussed in groups.

-Slip days: Programming projects must be turned in electronically by 5:00pm on the listed due date.
+Slip days: Programming projects must be turned in electronically by midnight on the listed due date.
 You will have a total of 5 slip days for these projects, up to two of which can be used for each project.
 Note that slip days are counted at the granularity of days, rounded up to the nearest day.
-For example, for a project due at 5pm on Friday, any submission from Friday 5pm - Saturday 5pm will use up one slip day, any submission from Saturday 5pm - Sunday 5pm will use up two slip days, and any submissions after Sunday 5pm will receive no credit.
+For example, for a project due at midnight on Friday, any submission from Friday midnight - Saturday midnight will use up one slip day, any submission from Saturday midnight - Sunday midnight will use up two slip days, and any submissions after Sunday midnight will receive no credit.
 The other homework assignments do not have late days!